as-ws22/website/_sources/docs/programming-environment.md

 This section contains an overview about the programming environments you will need for our course.

-## Create environment: mr
+## Create environment: stats

 We install some modules in a new Anaconda environment.
-We call this new environment `mr` (for market research).
+We call this new environment `stats`.

 > On *Windows* open the Start menu and open the "Anaconda Command Prompt".